-(a) In this planning scheme, "Industrial Purposes", means any of the following defined purposes:
+In this planning scheme, "Industrial Purposes", means any of the following defined purposes:

-Column 1 Purpose Colun Defini Car wash Premises for washing of motor vehicles by means of mechanical, hydraulic or pneumatic means.
-Environmentally Premises for a business purpose for any industrial activity which: assessable industry (a) principally involves animal products processing, food processing or beverage production, or (b) is for the purposes of a junkyard, wrecking yard or salvage yard; or (c) involves a sawmill other than as provided for as part of Forestry Business; or (d) involves processing, treatment or transportation associated with minerals and their by-products and any support services which are not administered through the Mineral Resources Act 1989 , or (e) involves the use, storage, handling or disposal of any radioactive substance or material (Class 7 as defined by the Australian Code for the Transport of Dangerous Goods
+Column 1 Purpose mn 2 nition Car wash Premises for washing of motor vehicles by means of mechanical, hydraulic or pneumatic means.
+Environmentally Prem ises for a business purpose for any industrial activity which: assessable industry (a) principally involves animal products processing, food processing or beverage production, or (b) is for the purposes of a junkyard, wrecking yard or salvage yard; or (C) involves a sawmill other than as provided for as part of Forestry Business; or (d) involves processing, treatment or transportation associated with minerals and their by-products and any support services which are not administered through the Mineral Resources Act 1989 , or (e) involves the use, storage, handling or disposal of any radioactive substance or material (Class 7 as defined by the Australian Code for the Transport of Dangerous Goods by

-รัชดง ให้ Column 1 Colum nn 2 Purpose Definit tion by Road and Rail - ADG Code), or (f) otherwise involves dangerous or hazardous goods in quantities that are not minor 216 , or (g) is an environmentally relevant activity 217 , or (h) in Council opinion may result in environmental harm as defined in the Environmental Protection Act 1994 , due to materials or processes involved or products and waste produced. term does not include any activity carried out for a separately ed purpose.
-Extractive industry land, on th nises operated as a business for the winning on or from the and treatment/processing (including screening or crushing) are land or on adjacent land, of gravel, rock, sand, soil, stone, ther similar materials, including overburden. signi purpose includes works undertaken to avoid or mitigate ficant environmental impacts during operations and oved rehabilitation works.
-The l purpose does not include: (a) the removal of materials authorised by the Local Government Act 1993 , or (b) mining within the meaning of the Mineral Resources Act 1989, or (c) earthwork associated with bona fide rural activities on a rural property such as the construction of a dam.
-General industry 218 nises for a business purpose for any industrial activity which t separately defined.
-Landscape supplies other mate great of su nises for the storage and/or sale of sand, soil, screenings and r such garden and landscaping materials where such erial is stored on site for sale or distribution in quantities ter than one cubic metre.
-The term includes the ancillary use inch premises for the sale, or displaying or offering for sale (in quantity), of such items as: (a) seeds, plants, or other propagative plant material; (b) goods associated with the cultivation of plants; (c) garden ornamentation, furniture or structures; (d) garden tools or equipment. term does not include Agriculture, Extractive industry, or len centre as separately defined.
+Column 1 Column 2 Definition Purpose Road and Rail - ADG Code), or (f) otherwise involves dangerous or hazardous goods in quantities that are not minor 230 , or (g) is an environmentally relevant activity 231 , or (h) in Council opinion may result in environmental harm as defined in the Environmental Protection Act 1994 , due to materials or processes involved or products and waste produced.
+The term does not include any activity carried out for a separately defined purpose.
+Extractive industry Premises operated as a business for the winning on or from the land, and treatment/processing (including screening or crushing) on the land or on adjacent land, of gravel, rock, sand, soil, stone, or other similar materials, including overburden.
+The purpose includes works undertaken to avoid or mitigate significant environmental impacts during operations and approved rehabilitation works.
+The purpose does not include: (a) the removal of materials authorised by the Local Government Act 1993 , or (b) mining within the meaning of the Mineral Resources Act 1989 , or (C) earthwork associated with bona fide rural activities on a rural property such as the construction of a dam.
+General industry 232 Premises for a business purpose for any industrial activity which is not separately defined.
+Landscape supplies Premises for the storage and/or sale of sand, soil, screenings and other such garden and landscaping materials where such material is stored on site for sale or distribution in quantities greater than one cubic metre.
+The term includes the ancillary use of such premises for the sale, or displaying or offering for sale (in any quantity), of such items as: (a) seeds, plants, or other propagative plant material; (b) goods associated with the cultivation of plants; (c) garden ornamentation, furniture or structures; (d) garden tools or equipment.
+The term does not include Agriculture, Extractive industry, or Garden centre as separately defined.